fvarli/laravel-eloquent-factories/README.md

 php artisan make:migration create_posts
 ```

-After creating migration for posts, I added the following columns which are needed to be used.
-Of course some ones are
-optional, it is up to you.
+After creating a migration for posts, I added the following columns which are needed to be used.
+Of course, some are optional, it is up to you.

 ```php
         Schema::create('posts', function (Blueprint $table) {